tldr-pages/tldr/pages/common/mv.md

 # mv

-> Move or rename files and directories
+> Move or rename files and directories.

-- Move files in abitrary locations
+- Move files in abitrary locations:

 `mv {{source}} {{target}}`

-- Do not prompt for confirmation before overwriting existing files
+- Do not prompt for confirmation before overwriting existing files:

 `mv -f {{source}} {{target}}`

-- Do not prompt for confirmation before overwriting existing files but write to standard error before overriding
+- Do not prompt for confirmation before overwriting existing files but write to standard error before overriding:

 `mv -fi {{source}} {{target}}`

-- Move files in verbose mode, showing files after they are moved
+- Move files in verbose mode, showing files after they are moved:

 `mv -v {{source}} {{target}}`